Bhart97/CDE-project/module/part b/README.md

 In this module, students will be working within the OCP private cloud network on ```Amazon Web Services``` and provision resources required for a web hosting service.
 A secured connection will be required to access the resources on the private network via the provided VPN.

 Outlined below are learning paths: the ```basic track``` and ```intermediate track```.
 The basic track serves as an introductory material for beginners and as warm-up for those familiar with cloud concepts.
 The intermediate track is a better representation of what is expected from entry-level cloud practitioners and will introduce new concepts and challenges.
+If you plan on skipping ahead to the intermediate track, please review the basic track which covers some administrative details.

-## Working on the Cloud: Console
+## Working on the Cloud: Console (Basic)

 This learning path focuses on utilizing the AWS console to create cloud resources.
 Each student will be provisioning their own elastic compute (EC2) instances and the required packages as well as managing objects in the simple storage service (S3).
-References will be provided to help resolve any troubleshooting issues that may occur.
-Those who are more familiar with cloud concepts are recommended to use the [AWS CLI](https://aws.amazon.com/cli/) for provisioning and managing resources.
+References will be provided to help resolve any troubleshooting issues that may occur but are encouraged to explore and make mistakes.

+Those who are more familiar with cloud concepts are suggested to use the [AWS CloudShell](https://aws.amazon.com/cloudshell/) for provisioning and managing resources.
+Note, you will also being using the [AWS CLI](https://aws.amazon.com/cli/) so it is recommended to become familiar with the AWS tools.

 **1. Creating and Configuring a Compute Instance**